akvo/akvo-flow-docs/docs/fieldapp2.0/2-installing-app.rst

    :alt: App update available pop-up
    :align: center

-2. At this point, is up to the user when to update the app.
+2. At this point, it is up to the user when to update the app.
 However, this update will require a reliable network connection, as the whole app file has to be downloaded.
 This is best done on a WiFi connection, to ensure the file is downloaded correctly.
 If you are ready to install the update, click **Download & Install**.

 3. After the download is complete, click 'Install'.